The PROSPECT Reactor Antineutrino Experiment: Detector installation into HFIR

 Roof beams also of recycled polyethylene lumber were secured on top of the log cabin walls.
 A 0.025~m thick layer of borated polyethylene was added to cover the walls and top of the assembly.
 All plastic surfaces were then covered by thin aluminum sheets.
 A 11 $\times$ 18 array of water filled containers added to the roof completed the shielding assembly.

 HV, signal, and monitoring cables were routed from bulkhead connectors on panels in the east transition box to three racks next to the detector.
 These movable racks could be rolled 1.5~m from the detector for cabling access or secured to the detector for earthquake safety.

-A subset of the source motors were installed for the initial calibration during the reactor-on cycle.
-The remainder were installed during the next reactor-off cycle to complete the PROSPECT detector installation.
+Sources and source motors were then installed to complete the PROSPECT detector installation.